uj-ydv/personalBlog/content/blog/SelfHosted-Design/index.md

 ### Home Network

-The foundation of this architecture is a reliable home network, managed by my home router.
+The foundation of this architecture is the home network, managed by my home router.

 ### User Devices

-Multiple user devices, such as PCs, smartphones, and tablets, are connected to this home network.
+Multiple devices, such as PCs, smartphones, and tablets, are connected to this home network.
 These devices act as endpoints for interacting with the services hosted within the home lab.

 ### Adguard DNS Server

-An Adguard DNS server is utilized to filter out unwanted ads and enhance privacy.
+An Adguard DNS server is utilized to filter out unwanted ads, enhance privacy and most importantly having our own local custom domains.
 It functions as a DNS resolver, blocking ads, trackers, and malicious websites, thereby providing a cleaner and safer browsing experience.

 ### Server with Docker